mrgaaron/docs/source/reference/objects/read-response.rst

    Object containing the results of a :method:`read` operation.

-   Contains a sequence of :class:`MultiPoint`\ s.
+   Contains a sequence of :class:`Row`\ s.
 If the read operation contains data from multiple streams, the value of each DataPoint will contain data for every stream with a value defined at that timestamp.
 See :ref:`examples` below.